Fredericksburg! Fredericksburg!

 The Battle of Fredericksburg, 1862

 Burnside's swift March placed General Robert E. Lee and his Army of Northern Virginia at a perilous disadvantage.
 After the Maryland Campaign, Lee had boldly divided his 78,000 men, leaving Lt.
-Gen. Thomas J. "Stonewall" Jackson in the Shenandoah Valley while sending Lt.
-Gen. James Longstreet to face the Federals at Culpeper.
+General Thomas J. Stonewall Jackson in the Shenandoah Valley while sending Lt.
+General James Longstreet to face the Federals at Culpeper.
 Lee had not anticipated Burnside's shift to Fredericksburg and now neither of his wings was in position to defend the old city.

 The Federals could not move South, however, without first crossing the Rappahannock River, the largest of several river barriers that flowed across his path to Richmond.
 Because the civilian bridges had been destroyed earlier in the war, Burnside directed that pontoon equipment meet him at Stafford Heights.
 A combination Of miscommunication, inefficient army bureaucracy, and poor weather delayed the arrival of the floating bridges.
 When the pontoons finally appeared on November 25, so had the Army of Northern Virginia.